evilsocket/SWG/README.md

 Given a set of files, one for each page/article, one for each author and one for the categories hyerarchy, SWG will read the configuration file you specify from command line and generate a complete static website, with tags and categories indexing.

+### Create a new website

+To start a new website, type:

+    swg --create website-folder-name

+An example site with a basic structure will be created inside the 'website-folder-name' directory.
+Then you can type:

+    cd website-folder-name
+    swg --serve

+To test the website locally.
+The first article is about customization and basic configuration, so read it carefully.

 ### Generate your website

 Once you are in the directory containing your website definition (with a swg.cfg file in it), just run: